The Thrill of the Trail – Challenging the South Downs Way fully loaded

 is that crazy?

 Reverse cultural shock is the word to describe our feelings once we arrived in Brighton.
-After 2 years of traveling in Asia and 18 months living in China, the impact with western culture is stunning.
+After 2 years of traveling in Asia and 18 months of living in China, the impact of Western culture is stunning.

-We found ourselves staring at the people like we were old Chinese farmers abroad for the first time… “look all those tattoos!”, “that girl has purple hair!” and so on… Besides that we were quite jet-lagged, wish I’d tried these tips.
+We found ourselves staring at the people like we were old Chinese farmers abroad for the first time… “look at all those tattoos!”, “that girl has purple hair!” and so on… Besides that, we were quite jet-lagged, wish I’d tried these tips.

-By the way, we are here to start a new bike trip around Europe, we’ll pick up our brand new Stanforth Kibo and hit the road.
-As a first test for us (totally out of fit), the bikes, and the new gear, we decide to attempt something most have advised against, riding the South Downs Way fully loaded.
+By the way, we are here to start a new bike trip around Europe, we’ll pick up our brand-new Stanforth Kibo and hit the road.
+As a first test for us (totally out of fit), the bikes, and the new gear, we decided to attempt something most have advised against, riding the South Downs Way fully loaded.

 Check Also